Justin Taylan 2003

 Fred H. Verhein Jr.)

 "My brother, Fredric Holle Verhein, Jr. was aboard this plane.
 In the U. S. Army records, it lists him as only Fred, but his first name was actually Fredric.
 Before he went into the service, he worked as a caddy at the golf course and cut lawns so he could save up and took flying lessons and got his private pilot's license at 18 year.
 His dream was to be a commercial pilot.
 When he joined the Army, he was took short to be a pilot and was made a bombardier instead.
 He completed his tour of duty but volunteered to fly this one last mission on August 31, 1943.
 Growing up, I knew he was buried at Jefferson Barracks with the rest of the crew.
 During 2008, the U. S. Army contacted us and asked me to do a DNA test.
 I did an oral DNA test that same year.
 We never heard anything afterwards.
-Then, suddenly twelve years later, the Army contacted us again saying they identified Fred and wanted to meet my brother and I on July 31, 2017.”
+Then, suddenly twelve years later, the Army contacted us again saying they identified Fred and wanted to meet my brother and I on July 31, 2017.
+His funeral will be on April 1, 2017 at Arlington National Cemetery.”

 Barbara Rogers (niece of